The Curious Case of Benjamin Button (film)

-The Curious Case of Benjamin Button is a 2008 American romantic fantasy drama film directed by David Fincher and adapted by Eric Roth and Robin Swicord from F. Scott Fitzgerald's 1922 short story.
+The Curious Case of Benjamin Button is a 2008 American fantasy drama film directed by David Fincher and adapted by Eric Roth and Robin Swicord from F. Scott Fitzgerald's 1922 short story.
 The film stars Brad Pitt as a man who ages in reverse and Cate Blanchett as his love interest throughout his life.
 The film also stars Taraji P. Henson, Julia Ormond, Jason Flemyng, Elias Koteas, and Tilda Swinton.

 Producer Ray Stark bought the film rights to do the short story in the mid-1980s with Universal Pictures backing the film, but struggled to get the project off the ground until he sold the rights to producers Kathleen Kennedy and Frank Marshall in the 1990s.
 Although it was moved to Paramount Pictures in the 1990s, the film did not enter production until after Fincher and Pitt signed on along with the rest of the cast in 2005.
 Principal photography began in November 2006 and wrapped up in September 2007.
 Digital Domain worked on the visual effects of the film, particularly in the process of the metamorphosis of Pitt's character.

-The Curious Case of Benjamin Button was released in the United States and Canada on December 25, 2008, to positive reviews, with major praise for Fincher's directing, Pitt's performance, production values, and visual effects.
-The film was a box office success, grossing $335.8 million worldwide against its $150-$167 million budget.
+The Curious Case of Benjamin Button was released in the United States on December 25, 2008, by Paramount Pictures, with Warner Bros.
+Pictures releasing in other territories.
+It received positive reviews, with praise for the performances of the cast.
+The film was a box office success, grossing $336 million against its $150–167 million budget.
 The film received a leading 13 Academy Award nominations at the 81st Academy Awards, including Best Picture, Best Director for Fincher, Best Actor for Pitt, and Best Supporting Actress for Taraji P. Henson, and won three, for Best Art Direction, Best Makeup, and Best Visual Effects.